Backlight photography tips for magical photos

 2. Reflector

-Water is also a good reflective surface.
+Water is also a good reflective surface to use for fill light.

 3. Flash